akhilanarayanan/Golang-command-line-application/README.md

 second).

 ## Concurrency
-I tried to implement `getinfo` using concurrency but it does not seem to have made any difference in response times from running it sequentially...
+The last step of this project was to implement `getinfo` using concurrency.

 I've included 8 images line plots gotten using data from `small.txt` and `large.txt` and having used concurrency and having not used concurrency.

-There does not seem to be any significant differences in the graphs between concurrent and sequential.
+The `RequestID` is the order that URL was in the original text files.
+But the order they are in the csv file is the order that the request completed.